-Mary Bittner Wiseman is a retired professor of philosophy at Brooklyn College and of philosophy and comparative literature at The Graduate Center of the City University of New York.
+Mary Bittner Wiseman is emerita professor of philosophy at Brooklyn College and The Graduate Center of the City University of New York.

 Part One – Crisis

 Chapter One – Subversive Strategies in Contemporary Chinese Art

 Chapter Two – The Role of Expression in Chinese Art